basecamp/handbook/code-of-conduct.md

 - [Sexual Harassment](https://www.eeoc.gov/sexual-harassment)
 - [Retaliation](https://www.eeoc.gov/retaliation)

-Basecamp’s Code of Conduct is not meant to be a replacement for your EEO rights.
-You can pursue charges through Basecamp channels and through EEOC channels simultaneously.
+The 37signals Code of Conduct is not meant to be a replacement for your EEO rights.
+You can pursue charges through 37signals channels and through EEOC channels simultaneously.
 Visit the [EEOC website](https://www.eeoc.gov/how-file-charge-employment-discrimination) for more information about your employee rights.